Have You Seen Any Nazi Uranium? These Researchers Want To Know

 Koeth and Hiebert were able to verify that Nininger did have a cube, which he kept in his possession until he died.
 It was found in his estate, and passed to Koeth's friend, who gave it to him.

 In fact, there are a few other cubes out there.
 One was donated to Harvard by a physicist who worked on the original Alsos mission to recover the uranium.
 The Smithsonian has one that was found in the back of a drawer in New Jersey.
 And another one in Germany was recovered from a creek.
-It was reportedly tossed away by the famous physicist Werner Heisenberg, as he fled ahead of the approaching allied forces.
+It was reportedly tossed away by the famous physicist Werner Heisenberg, as he fled ahead of the approaching Allied forces.

 There are still around 650 cubes completely unaccounted for.
 It's possible that many were fed into the U.S. government's nuclear complex after the war and eventually manufactured into American atomic weapons.